miscelleanous-projs/oeis-dlang/A165736/README.md

-# OIES A165736 - Implementations in various Languages
+# OIES A165736 - Implementations in D

 For some reason, I need them at my reach...
 Mostly to solve miscelleanous *Math'n Code* challenge using my languages of choice.
 Enjoy!